OWASP/www-project-application-security-verification-standard/index.md

 * **Use as guidance** - Provide guidance to security control developers as to what to build into security controls in order to satisfy application security requirements, and
 * **Use during procurement** - Provide a basis for specifying application security verification requirements in contracts.

-Get the latest stable version of the ASVS (4.0.3) from the [Downloads](https://github.com/OWASP/ASVS/tree/v4.0.3#latest-stable-version---403) page and **the [plan and roadmap](https://owasp.org/blog/2022/05/15/asvs-5.0-roadmap.html) towards ASVS version 5.0 has been announced!**
+Get the latest stable version of the ASVS (4.0.3) from the [Downloads](https://github.com/OWASP/ASVS/tree/v4.0.3#latest-stable-version---403).

 ## How To Reference ASVS Requirements